Remote hearings

 The Court of Protection Bar Association issued guidance (approved by Hayden J) on 7 April 2020 as to effective conduct of remote hearings in the Court of Protection, available here (as updated 7 July 2020).
+Whilst drafted during the COVID-19 pandemic, the broad principles remain applicable today.

 Statutory materials etc